DavideDelVecchio/azure-m2c-wgm/README.md

 reference_app/data/meta/openflights_metadata.json
 ```

+These metadata files were created by script **m2c/extract_metadata.sh**
+in this repo.

 ### Reference Artifacts

 Similarly, this repo contains sample code/script/file artifacts that
 was generated from this metadata.
 See the **reference_app/artifacts/**
 directory.

+These artifact files were created by script **m2c/generate_artifacts.sh**
+in this repo.

 ---